-A preceptee is a Newly registered practitioner, a Nurse, Nursing Associate, Pharmacist or Allied Health Professional (AHP) who is entering employment in England for the first time following professional registration with the NMC or HCPC.
-It includes those recently graduated students, those returning to practice, those entering a new part of the register e.g., Registered Nurse Adult qualifying as a Registered Mental Health Nurse.
+A preceptee is a Newly registered practitioner, a Nurse, Nursing Associate or Allied Health Professional (AHP) who is entering employment in England for the first time following professional registration with the NMC or HCPC.
+It includes those recently graduated students, those returning to practice, those entering a new part of the register e.g. Registered Nurse Adult qualifying as a Registered Mental Health Nurse, and those moving to a new role.